Commercial Law Terms: Everything You Need to Know

 - Hold harmless clause – A hold harmless clause is a provision in an agreement stating that one or both parties agree to refrain from holding the other party accountable for any damage, loss, or legal liability.
 The purpose of this clause is to give the parties indemnity on a unilateral or reciprocal basis.

 If you need help understanding commercial law terms, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.